MiniMan4848/devcheck/README.md

 A discord bot i threw together to get details about a pump.fun dev from the contract address of one of their tokens - my first time webscraping.

-I am aware that it could be faster and more efficient and that the code is not the cleanest.

 ## Environment Variables

 Make a .env file and fill it in with the corresponding variables: